sayak119/Priv-backend/README.md

 * After this, run `flask run -h localhost -p 5000`.

 Our OS was Ubuntu 18.04 and Python version was 3.6.10

+The extension can be found [**here**](https://github.com/sayak119/Priv-chrome-extension)

+## How we built it
+First of all, our backend was built using Pytorch.
+The important sentences are identified using **TextRank** summarization.
+We made use of Summa for this.
+For flexibility, in the Chrome Extension, we have given the user an option to control the granularity of the sumaary.
+We made use of Pytorch text classification with 1 embedding layer.
+Using a API, we communicate the backend results to the chrome extension.
+The creation of pipeline was one of the most important task.
+We had to fine tune our model to understand terms based on policies and train them accordingly.

+Readability and complexity scores of the document are calculated and assigned using textstat library which uses the Flesch–Kincaid Grading method.